jadianes/data-science-your-way/data-frames/EDA.md

 ```
 ![enter image description here](https://www.filepicker.io/api/file/TepcmbKSKiqZt6fmLulo "enter image title here")

-The increase in new cases tendency is really stronger in the average super outlier country, so stronget that is difficult to percieve that same tendency in the *better world* country.
-The 90's decade brought a terrible increse in the number of TB cases in those countries.
+The increase in new cases tendency is really stronger in the average super outlier country, so stronger that is difficult to perceive that same tendency in the *better world* country.
+The 90's decade brought a terrible increase in the number of TB cases in those countries.
 But let's have a look at the exact numbers.

 ```python
 two_world_df.pct_change().plot(title="Percentage change in estimated new TB cases", figsize=(12,8))